 Works to facilitate the fish landing project

-The Kwale County Commissioner said that construction works on a 4.5km road to access the Shimoni fish port has already begun to enable the implementation of the project.
-He also added that many structures along the targeted area are expected to be brought down so as to pave way for the road upgrade works.
+The Kwale County Commissioner said that construction works on a 4.5km road to access the Shimoni fish port have already begun to enable the implementation of the project.
+He also added that many structures along the targeted area are expected to be brought down so as to pave the way for road upgrade works.

 Eliud Lelerai, a director at the Presidential Delivery Unit present at the meeting, urged the Shimoni Port Project Implementation team to come up with a delivery chain of the project, with various components and sub-components, as well as identify any possible hindrances that may occur for each of the drivers.